Fast guide to Polignano a mare

 • Secondly, it was first sung by Domenico Modugno, born in this beautiful town.

-• Above all, the track spent five non-consecutive weeks at the top of the Billboard Hot 100 back in 1958 and eventually became Billboard’s number one of the year.
+• Above all, the track spent five non-consecutive weeks at the top of the Billboard Hot 100 in 1958 and eventually became the year’s number one.

-• During the first Grammy Awards, recording of Modugno was the first Grammy to receive the Record of the Year and Song of the Year.
-The song is also the only Eurovision song with a Grammy award.
+• During the first Grammy Awards, Modugno was the first Grammy to receive the Record of the Year and Song of the Year awards.
+It is also the only Eurovision song to have won a Grammy award.

 • Winning the eighth Sanremo Music Festival, the song was chosen as the Italian entry to the Eurovision Song Contest in 1958, where it won third place out of ten songs in total.
 The combined sales of all the song versions exceeded 22 million copies worldwide, making it one of the most popular Eurovision songs ever and the most successful Sanremo Music Festival song ever.